Why, How, When... Your Answer Is Likely Here

 Q: Do you ship anywhere?

-A: Yes, we can ship anywhere,
+A: Yes, we can try to ship anywhere,

 although please check your local customs about receiving animals